LinkersX/LinkersX/README.md

 Are you tired that after 15 years we are still playing aroung with half baked trading platforms, and there is always a string attached, linke no tick charts, no tick barTypes, slow or non existent replay, not possible back test with multiple timeframes?

-LinkersX is 100% tick based Event Driven Trading API with easy to learn trading language with bouilt in over 100 trading signals.
+LinkersX is 100% tick based Event Driven Trading API with easy to learn trading language with built in over 100 trading signals.
-Although LinkersX perfectly integrates into any of the previously mentioned trading platforms, LinkersX is fully abstracted from its host Trading platforms , has its own tick and bar processing algorithm rewritten from scratch.
+Although LinkersX perfectly integrates into any of the previously mentioned trading platforms, LinkersX is fully abstracted from its host Trading platforms , has its own tick and bar processing algorithm rewritten from scratch in C++.
+I'm Mickey and i have 35 years programming experience in Assamblers and C++ & C#<lil bit>
+over 12 Years of experience trading Forex and writing indicators and strategies for Meta, Ninja, sierra and cTrader

 Buy me a beer in bitcoin @ bc1qkmhze4w64njwg7dacjppq0hzn7ngkjczgm4azq Have fun while waiting for the library @ https://www.instagram.com/heymickeynyc/channel/